samzipper/website-HEAL/content/join/_index.md

 {{% toc %}}

-# Coming soon
+# Now hiring

-I anticipate offering the following positions in the near-term:
+Two open positions available:

- - *Postdoc, 3 years USDA funding, starting mid/late 2023:* We will also need a postdoctoral scholar for a new USDA-funded project investigating how agriculture, water, and communities in the eastern Great Plains can manage and adapt to future climate conditions.
+ - *Postdoc starting mid/late 2023:* We will also need a postdoctoral scholar for a new USDA-funded project investigating how agriculture, water, and communities in the eastern Great Plains can manage and adapt to future climate conditions.
 These students will live, study, and conduct place-based research in the Kansas River Watershed to understand potential exposure to climate risks, agricultural water and land management practices, and resulting impacts on water resources and community resilience.
-As part of the project, students will work closely with each other and with a group of local stakeholders, and will receive training in interdisciplinary, solutions-oriented science. **This position will be posted here in late 2022/early 2023.**
+As part of the project, students will work closely with each other and with a group of local stakeholders, and will receive training in interdisciplinary, solutions-oriented science. **[Click here for details and to apply](http://www.employment.ku.edu/staff/24327BR).**
- - *Interns, variety of projects, summer 2023:* The KGS [Geohydrology Internship Program](http://www.kgs.ku.edu/Hydro/gipIndex.html) typically hires several paid interns each summer to contribute to a variety of ongoing projects.
-These internships are open to students or recent graduates from any institution and will pay $15/hr for a 12-week summer research experience. **Positions are typically posted in January/February** with a May/June start date.
-You can [sign up here](http://www.kgs.ku.edu/Hydro/gipIndex.html) to be notified when new positions are posted.
+ - *Interns, variety of projects, summer 2023:* The KGS [Geohydrology Internship Program](http://www.kgs.ku.edu/Hydro/gipIndex.html) typically hires several paid interns each summer to contribute to a variety of ongoing projects. **[Click here for details and to apply](http://www.employment.ku.edu/staff/24185BR).**

-Details will be posted to this page when these positions are open, but feel free to [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}) if you are interested.
+Details will be posted to this page when positions are open, but feel free to [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}) if you are interested.

 # Other opportunities with HEAL@KGS